mattpitkin/yamm/README.md

 The code can use a variety of proposal functions including the "stretch" and "walk" affine invariant ensemble samplers of [Goodman & Weare](http://msp.org/camcos/2010/5-1/p04.xhtml).
 It also allows a variety of prior functions (or a user defined function) for the parameters.

+## Setup

+You can use the code by simply adding the ``src`` directory to your Matlab path, e.g. in ``bash`` in Linux just type

+    export MATLABPATH=${MATLABPATH}:path_to_repository/src

+Alternatively run the provided ``setup.py`` script with

+    . ./setup.sh

+to add the paths to ``MATLABPATH``, or use the ``addpath`` command in Matlab, or just do it through the window options.

+If trying this with Octave just set the ``OCTAVEPATH`` environment variable instead, or again use the ``addpath`` command.

 ## Example

 Here I'll give a couple of examples (well one at the moment) of setting up the likelihood and model functions and the parameters for estimation.
 The style of the likelihood and model functions given here are how they should be set up in general.
-Other examples are given in the `Examples` directory.
+Other examples are given in the ``Examples`` directory.

 ### Sinusoid example

 An example of running the code for a sinusoidal model and Gaussian likelihood is given here.
 First let's define the model function.
 Note that the model function should take three variables:
- 1. a variable, in this case `t` (a vector of time stamps), that could be a single value, vector, or matrix, giving the points at which the model is evaluated;
+ 1. a variable, in this case ``t`` (a vector of time stamps), that could be a single value, vector, or matrix, giving the points at which the model is evaluated;
- 2. a cell array (`parnames`) containing the names of any variables needed to define the model, where the names are recognised by the `switch` statement in the function;
+ 2. a cell array (``parnames``) containing the names of any variables needed to define the model, where the names are recognised by the ``switch`` statement in the function;
- 3. a cell array (`parvals`) containing the values of each of the variables in `parnames`, which much be included in the same order.
+ 3. a cell array (``parvals``) containing the values of each of the variables in ``parnames``, which much be included in the same order.
+These variables can be anything - floats, integers, strings, vectors, matrices - as long as the model function knows what to do with them.
+However, any variables that are being estimated must just be individual real numbers.

 ```matlab
 function y = sinusoid_model(t, parnames, parvals)